 Board of Directors

 Andrew Beath is the founder of SEE, EarthWays Foundation and other non-profit social justice and environmental organizations.
 He completed a graduate degree in International Finance from the Wharton School of Business, and then began working as a corporate-based real estate developer in Southern California before turning his attention to more philosophical pursuits, focusing on social justice and environmental restoration work.
-Andrew serves on the Board of Directors of several non-profit organizations including Amazon Watch, Threshold Foundation, and the 18th Street Arts Center.
+In addition to EarthWays and SEE, Andrew serves on the Board of Directors of several other non-profit organizations including Amazon Watch, and Santa Monica’s 18th Street Arts Center, where he is the current board chair.

 Max Gail is a teacher, actor, musician and director.
 Max has been involved in social and environmental activism for the last 35 years.
 Max currently serves on the Board of Directors of the Social Enterprise Alliance Los Angeles Chapter and the Wishtoyo Foundation.
 Max holds a degree in Economics from Williams College and an MBA from the University of Michigan.

-Cecily Jackson-Zapata has provided legal representation to nonprofits, social enterprises, and small businesses in a number of organizations, including Miller & Chevalier, Latham & Watkins LLP, and Public Counsel.
-Cecily co-founded Sustainable Law Group, P.C., a Certified B Corp and Best for the World Honoree.
-Cecily volunteers with several nonprofit Boards of Directors, including Social Enterprise Alliance, Phase One Foundation, Social and Environmental Entrepreneurs (SEE), Downtown Los Angeles Art Walk, and past Chair of L.A.
+Cecily Jackson-Zapata provides legal advice and counseling to nonprofits, social enterprises, and small businesses as an attorney and consultant in a number of organizations, including Miller & Chevalier Chartered, Latham & Watkins LLP, Public Counsel, and Sustainable Law Group, P.C., a Certified B Corp and Best for the World Honoree.
+She holds a B.A. in Political Science and Women’s Studies cum laude, University of Southern California, 1994 and J.D. from Stanford Law School, 1997.
+Cecily has volunteered as an officer and director of several nonprofit Boards of Directors, including Social Enterprise Alliance, San Diego Region Small Business Development Corporation, Downtown LA Art Walk, Phase One Foundation, and L.A.
 Kitchen.
-She holds a B.A. in Political Science and Women’s Studies cum laude, University of Southern California, 1994 and J.D. from Stanford Law School, 1997.
+She also served as a member of the Union Bank Community Advisory Board from 2011-2013.